Mansour Abbas: Early life and education

+Activism

+During his time at the university, Abbas met Abdullah Nimar Darwish, the founder of the Islamic Movement.
+Abbas also studied political science at the University of Haifa.

-In 2007 Abbas became Secretary General of the United Arab List, and in 2010 he was elected Deputy Chairman of the Southern Branch of the Islamic Movement.
+In 2007, Abbas became Secretary General of the United Arab List, and in 2010 he was elected Deputy Chairman of the Southern Branch of the Islamic Movement.

+Knesset career

+2019–2021

-The United Arab List and Balad ran a joint list for the April 2019 Knesset elections, with Abbas as the top candidate.
+In the April 2019 Knesset election, Abbas was nominated by the United Arab List and Balad to lead their joint party in the election.
 He was subsequently elected to the Knesset as the alliance won four seats.
-Abbas aroused controversy when he spoke in support of conversion therapy to LGBTQ+ youth in an interview with Walla News.
-He was condemned by other Joint List politicians.
-Further divisiveness was caused by Abbas's apparent attempt to improve ties with Israeli Prime Minister Benjamin Netanyahu and the right-wing Likud.
+Abbas attracted controversy when he spoke in support of conversion therapy to LGBTQ+ youth in an interview with Walla News, leading to his condemnation by other Joint List politicians.

+Further divisiveness was caused by Abbas's apparent attempt to improve ties with Israeli prime minister Benjamin Netanyahu and his right-wing Likud party.
 He gave an interview with the right-wing pro-Netanyahu Channel 20 Network, where he advocated working with Zionist parties in order to secure the funds and reforms needed for the benefit of Arab Israeli society.

 On 21 April 2020, Abbas delivered a historic speech on the Holocaust in the Knesset in which he spoke of the suffering of the Jewish people at the hands of the Nazis.
 Abbas stated: "As a religious Palestinian Muslim Arab, who was raised on the legacy of Sheikh Abdullah Nimr Darwish who founded the Islamic Movement, I have empathy for the pain and suffering over the years of Holocaust survivors and the families of the murdered."
 He added, "I stand here to show solidarity with the Jewish people here and forever."

 Abbas joined the rest of the Joint List in voting against the Abraham Accords.
 He described his vote as a protest against the lack of a peace treaty with the Palestinians, adding, "If there will be a real agreement with the Palestinians, there will be real agreements with 55 Muslim countries.
 But what truly matters is that we are Israelis, and our actions are not supposed to be influenced by whether there is peace with Bahrain."